zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * Portworx available on GOOGLE CLOUD PLATFORM MARKETPLACE https://cloud.google.com/marketplace/
 * PWX-8451 - Block adding metadata device when running with internal kvdb
-* PWX-8345 - Node wipe and upgrade doesn't work if portworx is installed in a namespace other than kube-system
+* PWX-8345 - Node wipe and upgrade doesn't work if Portworx is installed in a namespace other than kube-system
 * PWX-8045 - Cloudmigrate fails if credentials use a custom bucket name
 * PWX-7891 - pxctl service node-wipe --all failed to delete multi-path devices
-* PWX-8261 - Allow fresh install of PX on Linux Kernel version 4.9.0-7-amd64 and 4.9.0-8-amd64
+* PWX-8261 - Allow fresh install of Portworx on Linux Kernel version 4.9.0-7-amd64 and 4.9.0-8-amd64

 ## 2.0.3.2